kodecocodes/i9t/contacts/contacts.markdown

 With this method implemented, you can convert any `Friend` to a `CNContact`.
 Now that you can convert from one type to another, you can move on to displaying the contact.

-[Editor: should a "Mission Accomplished" meme go here?]
+[FPE: should a "Mission Accomplished" meme go here?]

 ### Showing the contact's information